 social media images

 How to choose what kind of brand collateral you actually need?

 You need collateral everywhere you interact with your customers.
 Of course, this looks different for each business.
 If you have a brick and mortar business, you handle your customers different from somebody who works online.

 To find out what you need, you first have to write down your process.
 Make a list of the things you do from sending out emails to writing a blog post if your business is based online.
 If you have a store you could include everything from welcoming the customer at the door to handing over the receipt.

 Now, mark every point in your process where you come into contact with your customers and where you communicate them.

 For each of these points, you probably need different kinds of collateral items to execute them.
-Write down what exactly you need and you have your brand collateral.
+In the next step, write down what exactly you need and you have your brand collateral.

 Example: At checkout in your store you might need price tags to scan, receipts to give out, a stamp, and shopping bags.
 You could also decide to put a flyer of an upcoming sale into each bag.